 1737 - Rev. Pugh, a missionary in Pennsylvania with The Society for the Propagation of the

-Gospel in Foreign Parts, wreote home to London to say that he had begun ministering to blacks.
+Gospel in Foreign Parts, wrote home to London to say that he had begun ministering to blacks.

-He noted that the masters of the slaves were prejudiced against them becoming Christian.
+He noted that the slave masters were prejudiced against them becoming Christian.

 1738 - Moravian missionary George Schmidt settled in Baviaan Kloof (Kloof of the